Vahe1994/Vahe1994.github.io/index.md

 Jiale Chen, Vage Egiazarian, Torsten Hoefler, Dan Alistarh [Pre-print]
 <img src="images/wush.png"/>
  In this work, we derive, for the first time, closed-form optimal linear blockwise transforms for joint weight-activation quantization using standard data-free quantizers for common numerical formats.
 Specifically, we provide derivations of the optimal adaptive (data-aware) transforms for round-to-nearest (RTN), AbsMax-scaled block quantizers for both integer and floating-point formats.
-The resulting construction, which we call WUSH, combines a Hadamard backbone with a data-dependent component based on second-order moments, yielding a non-orthogonal transform that is provably optimal under mild assumptions and remains structured for efficient implementation.
-Preliminary experimental results show that our approach consistently improves upon the Hadamard transform for common formats.
+The resulting construction, combines a Hadamard backbone with a data-dependent component based on second-order moments, yielding a non-orthogonal transform that is provably optimal under mild assumptions and remains structured for efficient implementation.

 ---